Fuglede-Kadison Determinants and Sofic Entropy: Fuglede-Kadison Determinants and Measure-Theoretic Entropy

 \subsection{Main Technical Lemmas}

 We begin to collect a few technical lemmas needed for the proof.
 The idea of the proof of Theorem \ref{T:invertibleinvNA} is that we can already produce enough microstates for the topological action $\Gamma\actson X_{f}$ to get the lower bound on topological entropy.
 So if we can prove that ``most" of these are microstates for the measure-preserving action $\Gamma\actson (X_{f},m_{X_{f}}),$ this will be enough to get the lower bound on measure-theoretic entropy.
 Since topological entropy always dominates measure-theoretic entropy this will prove the main theorem.
 To ease the work involved in this probabilistic argument, it will be helpful to prove a ``concentration'' result (albeit a soft one) which will essentially reduce our work to prove that our microstates approximately pushforward the uniform measure to the Haar measure ``on average''.
 Similar techniques have been used by Lewis Bowen (see the proof of Theorem 4.1 in \cite{BowenEntropy}), as well as Lewis Bowen and Hanfeng Li (see \cite{BowenLi} Lemma 7.3).
 However, we wish to first formulate the technique in a more abstract setting.
 This setting is close to that of Lemma 6.1 in \cite{DabBi}.
 In fact, the following Lemma may be regarded as a mild generalization of Lemma 6.1 in \cite{DabBi}.
-However, our proof will be similar to the proof of Theorem 4.1 in \cite{BowenEntropy}.

 We first need to recall some facts about integrals of vector valued functions in a locally convex space.
-Suppose that $X$ is a separable, locally convex space, and that $K\subseteq X^{*}$ is a weak$^{*}$-compact, metrizable convex set.
-If $\mu\in \Prob(K),$ then there is a unique point $p\in K$ so that for all $x\in X$
+Suppose that $X$ is a separable, locally convex space, and that $K\subseteq X$ is a compact, metrizable, convex set.
+If $\mu\in \Prob(K),$ then there is a unique point $p\in K$ so that for all $\phi\in X^{*}$

 see \cite{RudFA} Theorem 3.27.
 We write